 Wilfong, et. al. v.
 Rent-A-Center, Inc./Margaret Bunch, et. al. v.
-Rent-A-Center, Inc. In August 2000, a putative nationwide class action was filed against the Company in federal court in East St. Louis, Illinois by Claudine Wilfong and sixteen plaintiffs, alleging that it engaged in class-wide gender discrimination following its acquisition of Thorn Americas.
+Rent-A-Center, Inc. In August 2000, a putative nationwide class action was filed against Rent-A-Center in federal court in East St. Louis, Illinois by Claudine Wilfong and sixteen plaintiffs, alleging that it engaged in class-wide gender discrimination following its acquisition of Thorn Americas.
 In December 2000, a similar suit filed by Margaret Bunch in federal court in the Western District of Missouri was amended to allege similar class action claims.
 The allegations underlying these matters involve charges of wrongful termination, constructive discharge, disparate treatment and disparate impact.
-The Company intends to vigorously defend itself in this matter.
-However, given the early stage of these proceedings, there can be no assurance that the Company will prevail without liability.